pglen/pydbase/README.md

 #### see: blockchain functions at the end

-  The motivation was to create a no frills way of saving / retrieving data.
+ &nbsp; The motivation was to create a no frills way of saving / retrieving data.
 It is fast, and the time test shows that this is an order of magnitude faster than most mainstream databases.
 This is due to the engine's simplicity.
 It avoids expensive computations in favor of quickly saving data.

 ### Fast data save / retrieve

-Mostly ready for production.
+ &nbsp; Mostly ready for production.
 All tests pass.
 Please use caution, as this is new.
 The command line tester can drive most aspects of this API; and it is somewhat complete.
 It is also  good way to see the API / Module in action.

 ## API

-  The module 'twincore' uses two data files and a lock file.
+  &nbsp; The module 'twincore' uses two data files and a lock file.
 The file names are generated from the base name of the data file;
 name.pydb for data; name.pidx for the index, name.lock for the lock file.
  In case of frozen process the lock file times out in xx seconds and breaks the lock.
 If the locking process (id in lockfile) does not exist, the lock breaks immediately.

-Setting verbosity and debug level:
+### Setting verbosity and debug level:

     twincore.core_quiet   = quiet
     twincore.core_verbose = verbose